sbirsen/FabricDefectDetection/README.md

 2. Binary Classification Woven 1st Augmentation [Defected Images: 213 images, Defect-Free Images: 213 Images]

-In this code, the main steps and the dataset that is used are kept as the same as previous code.
+In this section, the main steps and the dataset that is used are kept as the same as previous code.
 However, the dataset is increased by the application of data augmentation.
+Since the codes were the same, the code wasnt involved in repo.
 The augmentation is applied on robodlow website.
 Applied augmentation techniques were as below.
   Outputs per training example: 3